junaidahmed-official/JavaScript-Form-Validation/README.md

 # JavaScript-Form-Validation

 - Form validation is a basic fundamental of JavaScript.
 I have implemented it covering all the concepts conditions.
-- Feel free to contribute, THANKS :)
+- Feel free to use, THANKS :)